 They have at least 75,000 genes, you have just 25,000.
-They ‘make’ three times more proteins, enzymes and messages than you make for yourself.
-They direct more ‘traffic’ than you do.
+They ‘make’ three times more proteins, enzymes and messages than you make yourself.
+Their messages can even ‘trump’ your messages.

-You need them!!
 At any one time, 38 per cent of the small molecules circulating in your blood stream were made by them, not you.
-They keep you working.
-They keep you healthy.
-They control both your physical and mental biochemistry.
+They control your physical biochemistry and your mental biochemistry.

 More worryingly, research is consistent: They get ill first, then you get ill.
 And you can’t get fully better, until they get better.

-Frankly, it doesn’t matter which illness – from IBS to Colitis, or from Alzheimer’s to cancer, or from fibromyalgia to chronic fatigue syndrome – you have almost certainly lost some good bacteria, and that allows the pathogens, yeasts and even a parasite if you have one, to come out to play.
+Frankly, it doesn’t matter which illness – from IBS to Colitis, or from Alzheimer’s to cancer, or from fibromyalgia to chronic fatigue syndrome – you have almost certainly lost good bacteria – volume and strains – and that allows the pathogens, yeasts and even a parasite if you have one, to come out to play.

 There are three ways you can upset the healthy balance of your gut.

 Drugs, especially antibiotics or Proton Pump Inhibitors like omeprazole, damage your microbiome.
 Even a seemingly harmless 5-day course of antibiotics can cause dramatic effects.
 The commensal bacteria start to die off after just two days – they are fragile.
 Some become extinct for ever.
 But pathogens are more hardy – some can survive 8 weeks of antibiotics.
 The net result?
 The loss of good bacteria and the rise of the bad bacteria and yeasts.